Data Assimilation Group

-Data assimilation combines observational information with numerical models to improve the model state and parameters that control model processes.
-It can also be used to assess model deficiencies, which is important knowledge to improve the model predictions.
-The most common application of data assimilation is to initialize forecasts, e.g. for weather forecasting.
-However, also the state and prediction of ocean models can be improved by data assimilation, for example by utilizing satellite observations of sea surface temperature or sea surface height.
-Similarly, ocean-biogeochemical models can profit from the incorporation of satellite ocean chlorophyll data and other observations by correcting the values of biogeochmical fields or by estimating the parameters that control the biogeochemical processes represented by the model.
+Data assimilation is most widely known for its application to initialize model forecasts, e.g. for weather forecasting.
+However, the usage possibilities of data assimilation are much wider and it can generally be applied to improve the model fields and parameters that control model processes.
+It is also used to systematically improve the model itself, and to assess the impact of observations, thus supporting the planning of observation campaigns.
+Related to AWI’s research foci, we can, e.g. improve the state and predictions of ocean models by data assimilation, for example by utilizing satellite observations of sea surface temperature or sea surface height.
+Similarly, ocean-biogeochemical models can profit from the incorporation of satellite ocean chlorophyll data and other observations by correcting the values of biogeochemical fields or by estimating the parameters that control the biogeochemical processes represented by the model.

 Dr. Lars Nerger